Siddarth-Menon/IoT-RFID-based-Employee-Tracker-Device/README.md

 ## Application

-This device is very useful for multinational companies having offices all around the world to monitor their employees.
+This device is very useful for multinational companies having offices all around the world to monitor their employees in each office.